mauricext4fs/vtiger-docker/README.md

 must change the volume definition in docker-compose.yml as well as the name of the files on disk.

+Also don't forget that you must copy this certificate in docker-proxy/certs.
+Search for anything starting with ninezh.cc and you should find everything that need changes.

+SSL certificate and key must follow the following naming convention:

+yourdomain.tld.crt
+yourdomain.tld.key

+Where tld is .com / .ch or whatever root domain of your hostname.

 # INSTALL

 - open .env change vtiger.ninezh.cc for your hostname